keybase/book-content/03-files/00-index.md

 ### Private folders
 Only you and the people you choose to share with can access files in your private folders.

 To quickly share files with someone on Keybase, just create a new folder and name it like so: `yourusername,theirusername`.
-All the people named on the folder will automatically have access to it.
+All the people named on the folder—and only those people—will automatically have access to it.

 ![](/img/files-finder.png)